29 Copywriting Portfolio Examples & How to Build Yours

 You won’t always be able to measure the impact of your work, but if you can, you always should include it in the project.
 It’s powerful proof that the copy you write, really does convert.

-Most website builders and portfolio sites were created with designers in mind.
-This means they rely heavily on you having your own stunning visuals, and it can make using them quite troublesome for writers.
-But if you choose a platform like Copyfolio, you won’t have to worry about design and visuals.
-You can focus only on writing and still create a stunning portfolio that’ll look good on any device.
-Here’s how easy it is:
+Most website builders and portfolio sites were created with designers or photographers in mind.
+This means they rely heavily on you already having lots of great visuals, and it can make using them quite troublesome for writers.

-- Upload a photo of yourself and write your tagline.
-It’s the first step to making your site truly yours.
+Upload a photo of yourself and write your tagline.
+It’s the first step to making your site truly yours, and an essential part of making a good first impression.
+Need a little help to polish it?
+Use the built-in writing assistant.

-As you can see, the process is straightforward and easy.
-You’ll be able to build a portfolio in less than a few hours and still end up with a site that looks amazing.
+It's super quick and easy.
+You’ll be able to build a portfolio in less than an hour and still end up with a site that looks amazing.
 And converts.